Marie-Vi/bogutski-qa5-project/_DOCS/user/roles_permissions.md

 delete as well as create new quiz.
 However, users with the role **'quiz'** cannot change or see their profile settings and info, have no access to lectures, courses and any other project section except for _Quiz_ section and _homepage_.
-The role **'quiz'** can be only assigned to a user by administrator, or assigned manually by database administrator.
+The role **'quiz'** can be only assigned to the user by administrator, or assigned manually by database administrator.

 _Permissions for **'quiz'** role:_